preeti9311/ML-Learning/README.md

-# ML-Learning
+# Machine Learning Practice
+This repository contains my learning and practice code from Krish Naik tutorials.
-I am learning Machine learning algorithm and this is a repo of my learning.
+I am using this repo to track my progress and understanding.